-There are recent and future changes to the VCE, the first change is the General Achievement Test.
-From 2022, the GAT will ensure senior students meet minimum standards in numeracy and literacy.
+The General Achievement Test has minimum standards in numeracy and literacy which students must meet.
+In some studies, GAT scores will also be used for statistical moderation.
 The test is in two parts - Section A: literacy and numeracy and Section B: mathematics, science, technology, the arts and humanities, with an increased focus on critical and creative thinking skills.
 Students will receive results from Section A.